simonsobs/socs/docs/new_agents.rst

 ::

-        python3 agent_name.py
+        python3 agent_name.py --instance-id=arduino

-The agent will run until it is manually ended.
+Here ``--instance-id`` is the same as that given in your ocs-site-configs ``default.yaml`` file.
+The agent will then run until it is manually ended.
+Once you have a successfully running Agent, then you can build a Docker image for it.